riscv-steel/riscv-steel/docs/source/soc.md

 ## How to add new devices

-You can integrate a new device into the SoC IP design by making simple changes to its top module.
-The following lines of `rvsteel_soc.v` contain the parameters you need to change:
+You can integrate a new device into RISC-V Steel MCU design by making simple changes to its top module.
+The following lines of `rvsteel_mcu.v` contain the parameters you need to change:

 ``` systemverilog
   // System bus configuration